css-doodle/cli/README.md

   -h, --help     display help for command

 Commands:
-  render         Generate an image/video from css|cssd|html file or CodePen link preview        Open a window to preview the css|cssd file generate       Generate code using css-doodle generators config         Display/set configurations use            Shorthand to fetch and use a custom version of css-doodle
+  render         Generate an image/video from a css|cssd|html file or a CodePen link run            Open a window to preview the css|cssd file generate       Generate code using css-doodle generators config         Display/set configurations use            Shorthand to fetch and use a custom version of css-doodle